QueensCoder/simple-k8/NOTES.md

     get services - prints running services

+    get deployment

+    describe <obj type> <obj name> - print info about obj, events during lifecycle of pod

+    delete -f <filename> - used to delete pod or service

+Kuberbetes

+    - system to deploy containerized apps
+    - Nodes , individual machines or vms that run containers
+    - Masters - machines or vms with set of program to manage nodes
+    - k8 gets images from else where , does not build  images
+    - kubernetes (the master) decided where to run each container , each node can run dissimilar set of containers
+    - to deploy update the master's state with config file -the master works contasntly to meet your desired state

 K8 Objects

     Pods - used to run a container, smallest requirement needed to run containers with k8